sergio-gimenez/sergiogimenez.com/content/now.md

 _Last updated at {{< lastmod >}}._

 - Pursuing a PhD for building more efficient and green future mobile networks: [:six: 6G-RUPA](https://6grupa.com)
   - I've got a scholarship for a research stay at Boston University.
-So I'll be in Boston from September to December 2025!
+So I'll be in Boston from September to December 2025 :us:
 - I'm the president of a very cool students organization at UPC: [AUCOOP](https://aucoop.upc.edu)
 - Maintaining a community network within [Hahatay](https://hahatay.org) in Senegal: [:senegal: hahatay.network](https://hahatay.network)
 - Starting a project to provide connectivity in a rural school in [Namibia :namibia:](https://foundawtion.org/archivos/5383)